epicweb-dev/epic-stack/docs/decisions/018-images.md

 Currently, the Epic Stack stores images in the SQLite database as a blob of bytes.
 At first glance, you may think this is a really bad idea, and for some use cases it definitely would be.
-But it scales surprisingly well (in some cases, serving large files from SQLite can be faster than the file system due to paging _citation needed_).
+But it scales surprisingly well (in some cases, [serving small files from SQLite can be faster than the file system](https://www.sqlite.org/fasterthanfs.html)).
 In fact, thanks to LiteFS, you get the benefits of replicated storage to all your app nodes.

 Currently, the setup is pretty sub-optimal.
 There's currently no optimization or